CleverRaven/Cataclysm-DDA/doc/NPCs.md

 # Creating new NPCs
 Often you will want to create new NPCs to either add quests, flavor, or to introduce little known activities to the larger player base.
 New NPCs are written entirely in JSON, so they are one of the easier places to begin your contributions.

-There are two parts to creating a new NPC separate of any dialogue you may choose to add.
+There are two parts to creating a new NPC, apart from any dialogue you may want to add.
 First there is the `npc_class` which follows the following template.
 Format:
 ```json